azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 To provide product feedback, visit the Azure Active Directory B2C [Feedback page](https://feedback.azure.com/forums/169401-azure-active-directory?category_id=160596).

 ## Scenario
 A users refresh token maybe revoked to prevent continued long term access to an application, across devices.
-In addition to refresh token revocation, the single sign on cookies must be revoked.
+In addition to refresh token revocation, the single sign on cookies can be revoked.
 This prevents a user on another device to be able to obtain a new set of tokens using the Azure AD B2C [web session cookies](https://docs.microsoft.com/en-us/azure/active-directory-b2c/session-behavior?pivots=b2c-custom-policy#configure-azure-ad-b2c-session-behavior).

-A common scenario can be when a user uses a "change password" or "forgot password" journey.
-In these cases, both the refresh tokens and the session cookies should be invalidated, forcing all other devices to have to reauthenticate.
+Common scenarios include when a user uses a "change password" or "forgot password" journey.
+In these cases, both the refresh tokens and the session cookies should be invalidated, forcing all other devices to have to re-authenticate.
+The user on the device which made the operation, should remain logged in, with a valid SSO session.

 ## Refresh token revocation
 To revoke the users Refresh Token, use the [powershell command](https://docs.microsoft.com/en-us/powershell/module/azuread/revoke-azureaduserallrefreshtoken?view=azureadps-2.0):